 Tuition and fees must be paid in full for each summer term upon registration or by the payment deadline for early registration.
 Tuition payment by installment is not offered during the summer.

 NOTE: All instructional fees and optional fees are paid with the initial installment payment including the non-refundable handling fee of $12.50.
-Students who choose the installment plan option recognize they are in a contractual relationship and accept the terms of the installment plan contract.

 A student who fails to make payment of tuition and fees (including any incidental fees) by the due date may be prohibited from registering for classes until full payment is made.
 A student who fails to make payment prior to the end of the semester may be denied credit for the work done that semester.